 In the near future, the women said they hope to find a local studio to sell their works and offer classes, but as for now, they are content.

 “We have always said that if all this were to stop right now, we would say ‘What a fun journey that was,’” Korth said.
 “Because it has been.
 It is.”

-The artwork by LeMaster and Korth will also be featured the following weekend at Abbe Winery (530 S. 373rd St. in Federal Way) from 11 a.m. to 3 p.m. on Sunday, Dec.
+The artwork by LeMaster and Korth will be featured at Abbe Vineyard Winery (530 S. 373rd St. in Federal Way) from 11 a.m. to 3 p.m.
+Sunday, Dec.
 16.

 For more information, visit nwstudio29.com.